University of Rochester

 What kinds of activities will EcoReps do each week?

-Every two weeks, EcoReps will read a chapter of the manual — each chapter is about a different aspect of sustainability—and meet to discuss how to apply what they've learned through programming and events.
-They will be responsible for creating a small project; it could be a hall competition, a hall event, or an educational display that will make the information easy and relevant to understand for those on their hall.
-That way, each hall is learning as the EcoReps learn, and sustainability is a constant subject of conversation.
+Each EcoRep is responsible for holding four hall programs within the school year.
 For example, one student may decide to hold hall cooking classes on ways of making your own locally grown meals.
 Another student may decide to host a competition to see who could take the shortest shower.
-Each EcoRep can take what they are most interested and run with it.
+Each EcoRep can take what they are most interested in and run with it.
 Excitement is contagious, and whatever the EcoRep is most excited about is what they will do best.

-Other regular tasks will also include monitoring recycling areas as well as any other ongoing projects you may establish, promoting multiweek competitions such as RecycleMania, updating your EcoBoard (a bulletin board with updates on sustainability for your hall to read), and creating new and interesting ways for dorm-mates to integrate sustainable ideas into everyday life.
+Other regular tasks will also include monitoring recycling areas as well as any other ongoing projects you may establish, promoting multiweek competitions such as RecycleMania, completing your to-do-lists, and creating new and interesting ways for dorm-mates to integrate sustainable ideas into everyday life.